 Who can sign up for automatic payments?

 Any borrower or cosigner may sign up for automatic payments.
-Whether the loan(s) is in repayment status with a payment due each month or the payments are temporarily postponed (typically referred to as a deferment or forbearance period), you can choose to sign up for automatic payments.
+Whether the loan(s) is in repayment status with a payment due each month or the payments are temporarily postponed such as when you are in school, you can choose to sign up for automatic payments.

 Are there any benefits to signing up for automatic payments with BND?

-If you are in-school, grace, forbearance or deferment status in which your payments are postponed, you can choose to have payments withdrawn monthly or quarterly.
-You are not required to make payments during these periods, however, making payments may help reduce your balance and payment amount when you enter repayment status.
+If you are in school, grace or a period when no payments are required, you can choose to have payments withdrawn monthly or quarterly.
+You are not required to make payments during these periods; however, making payments may help reduce your balance and payment amount when you enter repayment status.

-Signing up for automatic payments when your loan(s) is in repayment status also decreases your interest rate by 0.25% and helps you avoid late fees.
+Signing up for automatic payments also decreases your interest rate by 0.25% and helps you avoid late fees.